-Sub Activity Head Performance/ Appraisal Assessment Rubrics Proposed Document as Evidence Evaluate d by (1) Development of new product/ Business Plan/ registration of start- up/societal internship Excellent Good Satisfactory Unsatisfactory and fail 80 to 100 60 to 79 40 to 59 from relevant Authorized (i)Institute Faculty (mentor) (2) Internship with Excellent 80 to 100 Authority.
-Wherever only together with Industry/ Govt. / Good Satisfactory 60 to 79 40 to 59 Certificate is issued, Assessment shall be at the External NGO/ PSU/ Any Micro/ Small/Medium Enterprise.
-Unsatisfactory and fail < 39 institute as per (i) and (ii) to decide the letter grade.
-Expert if any.
+Sub Activity Head Performance/ Appraisal Assessment Rubrics Proposed Document as Evidence Evaluate d by (1) Development of new product/ Business Plan/ registration of start- up/societal internship Excellent Good Satisfactory Unsatisfactory and fail 80 to 100 60 to 79 40 to 59 < 39 from relevant Authorized (i)Institute Faculty (mentor) (2) Internship with Industry/ Govt. / NGO/ PSU/ Any Micro/ Small/Medium Enterprise.
+Excellent Good Satisfactory Unsatisfactory and fail 40 .
+70 Authority.
+Wherever only Certificate is issued, together with External Expert if any.